rdfostrich/article-jws2018-ostrich/content/conclusions.md

 Furthermore, by reusing the highly efficient HDT technique for snapshots, existing HDT snapshots can be loaded in by OSTRICH directly, and patched with additional versions by OSTRICH afterwards.

-OSTRICH fulfills our [requirements](cite:cites tpfarchives) for a back-end RDF archive storage solution for supporting versioning queries in the TPF framework.
+OSTRICH fulfills our [requirements](cite:cites tpfarchives) for a backend RDF archive storage solution for supporting versioning queries in the TPF framework.
 Together with the [VTPF](cite:cites vtpf) interface feature, RDF archives can be queried on the Web at a low cost, as demonstrated on [our public VTPF entrypoint](http://versioned.linkeddatafragments.org/bear){:.mandatory}.